 - The first books were pocket sized approximately 2 5/8” x 5 1/4”.
 Over time they grew in size to the larger, easier-easier-to read version, 3 5/8” x 7 3/8”, which began with the 1992/93 edition.

 - The Green Book has been published every year since its inception except in 1945 during a nationwide shortage of paper, every other year in the 1970s due to a national fiscal crisis, and there was a three year gap from 2009 until 2012.

-- The directory was always referred to colloquially as "The Green Book" due to the cover's color but only officially became so in 1984.
+- The directory was always commonly referred to as "The Green Book" due to the cover's color but only officially became the directory’s title in 1984.

 - Traditionally covers included an imprint of the City Seal and the name of the current mayor, however in the mid-80s line art depicting events of the time was introduced.
 More recent covers included the Major League Baseball trophy, several renderings of the Statue of Liberty, a saffron (orange) cover in tribute to The Gates, the work by Christo and Jeanne-Claude that adorned Central Park in 2005 And a 4/color cover with Birdie the GreeNYC mascot.
 The last section of the Green Book “Factual Highlights” includes a chronological history of New York City, population breakdown by boroughs, number of registered voters, and the assessed valuation of taxable real estate in New York City.

 - The Name Index includes the name of every NYC employee listed in the directory.

 - The print edition of the Green Book is available for purchase exclusively from the CityStore for $19.95 (plus tax, postage and shipping, where applicable) and as a searchable, digital application online at nyc.gov/greenbook.